-After tasting the beans, they can now be exported to roasters.
-This leads us to the next step in the process and it is nothing less than an art form.
+After the beans have been tasted, they can be exported to roasters, which leads us to the next step in the process…and it’s nothing less than an art form.

 Roasting the Coffee Beans

-Here are the different stages of the coffee roasting process:
+Let’s walk through the stages of the coffee roasting process:

-- Pre Heating – The drum needs to be preheated to about 400 F before the green beans can be put inside the roasting machine.
-The temperature can vary based on different machinery and roasting styles.
+- Pre-Heating: The drum needs to be preheated to about 400 degrees Fahrenheit before the green beans can be put inside the roaster.
+The roasting temperature will vary based on different machinery and roasting styles.

-- Aromas and Sounds – This is where the real roasting begins.
-The sugars inside the beans start to carmelize, water begins to leave the beans through steam and the famous “first crack” is heard.
+- Aromas and Sounds: This is where the real roasting begins.
+The sugars inside the beans start to caramelize, water begins to leave the beans through steam, and the famous first crack is heard.
 At this point, the beans are technically ready to be ground up and used to make coffee.

-- Further Caramelization – Following the first crack, the beans will continue to carmelize.
+- Further Caramelization: Following the first crack, the beans will continue to caramelize.
 Beans at this stage are at the most popular level of roasting.

-- Dark Roast – If you continue to roast more, the sugars will begin to burn.
-This is how we get dark roasted beans.
-Dark roast is common in cold brew coffee.
+- Dark Roast: If you continue to roast more, the sugars will begin to burn.
+This is how we get dark roasted beans, which are commonly enjoyed in cold brew coffee.

-The whole roasting process is a lot more complex, so if you would like to see in more detail how coffee beans are roasted.
-Feel free to check out the video below to get an up-close and personal view of how coffee shops get roasted beans.
+The whole roasting process is a lot more complex than the brief overview here, so if you would like to see in more detail how coffee beans are roasted, feel free to check out the video below to get a more up-close and personal view of how coffee shops get roasted beans.

-After being roasted the beans are shipped all over the world to be sold by grocery stores and coffee shops.
+After being roasted, the beans are shipped all over the world to be sold by grocery stores and coffee shops.
 Most people overlook how important packaging is for a successful coffee business.
-People are very brand loyal when it comes to their java, so be someone they can remember.
+People are very brand loyal when it comes to their java, so it’s important the packaging helps a brand become someone consumers can remember.